• Skip to primary navigation

 Thai Shrimp Curry Recipe

-This Thai shrimp curry recipe is loaded with flavor, made with spicy curry paste, creamy coconut milk and succulent shrimp.
-Easy to make!
+This quick and easy Thai shrimp curry recipe is loaded with flavor, made with spicy curry paste, creamy coconut milk and succulent shrimp.
 Serve it with rice or noodles.
 It's a perfect weeknight meal.

-Thai Curry Shrimp Recipe in a bowl with lots of garnish
+Thai Shrimp Curry served in a bowl with Jasmin rice

 Let's talk about how to make Thai shrimp curry, shall we?